 "Commuter rail" means urban passenger train service for local travel between a central city and adjacent suburbs and regional passenger service between cities.
 Commuter rail often shares track or right of way with a freight railroad.

-"Complementary transportation services" means special transportation services for a person who iselderly or has a disability.
+"Complementary paratransit transportation services" means special transportation services for a person who is not functionally able to use the fixed route bus.

 "Director" means a board member.